BeuthBenjamin/ML_Project/Documentation/math_overview_svm.md

-# Mathmatical Overview Support Vector Machine
+# Mathematical Overview Support Vector Machine

 ## Maximal Margin Classifier
 This is the most basic building block of the the support vector machine.